Updated January 26, 2017

-- Under provincial legislation, all youth under 18, must wear a CSA, ATM or Snell-approved helmet.
+- It is law that all youth under 18, must wear a CSA, ATM or Snell-approved helmet.

-- Make sure your bike is equipped with at least one working brake and a bell, horn or other signaling device.
+- Make sure your bike is equipped with at least one working brake and a bell, horn or other alerting device.

-- If operating your bike at night, your bike must have at least one red taillight, one white headlight and one red reflector mounted at the rear.
+- If you’re riding your bike at night, it must have at least one red taillight, one white headlight and one red reflector mounted at the rear.